nils-eilers/NODISKEMU/README.md

 Partitions
 ==========
-NODISKEMU features a multi-partition support similiar to that of the CMD drives.
+NODISKEMU features a multi-partition support similar to that of the CMD drives.
 The partitions (which may be on separate drives for some hardware configurations) are accessed using the drive number of the commands sent from the computer and are numbered starting with 1.
 Partition 0